binkley/homebrewery-files/tuckers-kobolds.md

 # Tucker&rsquo;s Kobolds

-A one-shot _Dungeon Crawl_ for powerful characters based on the famous _Tucker&rsquo;s Kobolds_ from [_Dragon 127_](https://media.wizards.com/2014/downloads/dnd/TuckersKobolds.pdf), a popular tournament dungeon and updated for D&amp;D 5e.
+A one-shot _Dungeon Crawl_ for powerful characters based on the famous _Tucker&rsquo;s Kobolds_ from [_Dragon 127_](https://media.wizards.com/2014/downloads/dnd/TuckersKobolds.pdf), a popular tournament dungeon updated for D&amp;D 5e.

 {note}
 The party prepares for a "big boss" encounter only to find _Death by 1,000 cuts_ from puny Kobolds.
 Make adventuring miserable for powerful characters.
 The underdog wins by preparation, tactics, guile and cunning.